richardmukechiwa/SQL_Project/README.md

 ##### Are there any noticeable trends or patterns in the submission method (e.g., web, referral) of complaints over time?

+There are several noticeable trends in the submission methods used,  for instance, the web submission method has been rising since the year 2011 up to 2014 then it started dropping however it remained one of the most preferred methods.
+The referral method has been the second favoured which also has been on the rise since 2011 and the numbers started to fall again after 2014.
+The phone call method has been continuously rising since 2011 to 2020.

 ```sql
 SELECT          Submitted_via,